microsoft/AzureTipsAndTricks/blog/tip31.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 31 - Setting up Email Alerts with Azure App Services"
+title: "Tip 31 - Setting up Email Alerts with Azure App Services"
 excerpt: "Learn how to setup email alerts with Azure App Services"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-10-10 17:00:00
 ---

-## Setting up Email Alerts with Azure App Servicess
+#### Setting up Email Alerts with Azure App Servicess

 **Alerts** allows you to receive an alert based on monitoring metric for your Azure app services.
 You can be notified in a variety of ways such as the Azure Portal, Webhooks or Email.
 In this post, we'll setup an alert based on a 404 error message and send it via email.